Your worst nightmare is here. You’ve heard an alarm, there is an intruder in your school. Do you know what to do in a school emergency lockdown?

 As soon as the alarm goes off in the school grounds for a lockdown, teachers must act quickly and lock all external doors (classroom), close windows and blinds and turn off lights.
 When it’s a high alert, a senior employee or the principal will call 911 for emergency services however better still, the Eastern Datacomm LENS solution automates this process.

-Teachers who have classes outside, should immediately return to the nearest school building and lockdown the building.
-If there’s no nearby school buildings, the class can quickly evacuate to a safe off-site location.
+Teachers who have classes outside should immediately return to the nearest school building and lockdown the building.
+If there are no nearby school buildings, the class can quickly evacuate to a safe off-site location.
 Teachers and employees at schools have a duty of care to check corridors outside of the classroom for nearby students.
 If a teacher does find a student outside of the classroom, they must keep the classroom doors and windows locked, and instead direct the student outside the classroom towards a safe location that is hidden from intruders.
 This is due to the added dangers of opening the classroom and risking the lives of all students inside.

 Once the classroom is in lockdown, teachers should do a quick student count and record the names of all students in the classroom.
 If any students are missing, the office and senior employees should be notified via email or phone.
 It’s recommended that teachers only contact the office when all students have been counted to minimize email and phone traffic.